 Are your breaths shallow or deep?
 Long or short?
 Can you feel your heart beating?

 Likely before you’ve even taken a few breaths, your mind has raced off.
-Maybe to plan dinner, your next meeting or to wonder where the kids are while you’re reading this
+Maybe to plan dinner, your next meeting or wonder where the kids are while you’re reading this.

 Being mindful is just noticing those thoughts and being ok with them.
 This is the biggest difference between analyzing our thoughts and thought patterns and being aware of them.
 Analysis brings judgment, and that is precisely what we need less of.

 In a Psychology Today article, Toni Bernhard, a law professor, and longstanding Buddhist practitioner adds: “Mindfulness as a practice is inseparable from the intentions of the person practicing it.
 It is tied to the Buddhist precept of non-harming.
 The focused attention of a sniper while looking through the sight of a rifle is not mindfulness as it was taught by the Buddha.
 Mindfulness cares.”
 Toni is the author of How to Live Well with Chronic Pain and Illness: A Mindful Guide

 Mindfulness is not the same as positive thinking, praying or manifesting.

 When we are mindful, we look at all states of being and feelings.
 Positive, negative and neutral.
 Being mindful is bringing awareness to anything new that arises, as opposed to steering the mind towards a goal, thought or wish.

 Mindfulness is not about trying to empty your mind of all thoughts.